From Data to DOM

 For radio buttons, you can use the :checked

-value of the one that is checked:
+to get the value of the one that are checked:

 $('input[type=radio][name=size]:checked').val();